dundalek/stratify/doc/error-catalog.md

 :io.github.dundalek.stratify.codecov/coverage-range-out-of-bounds

 Caused by:
-Execution error (ExceptionInfo) at io.github.dundalek.stratify.codecov/make-line-coverage-raw-lookup$fn (codecov.clj:80).
+Execution error (ExceptionInfo) at io.github.dundalek.stratify.codecov/make-line-coverage-raw-lookup$fn (codecov.clj:XXX).
 Coverage line range is out of bounds.
 Please make sure the coverage file is up-to-date with the source code.

 Full report at: